algosup/2024-2025-project-5-bubble-intermarche-team-4/documents/technical/TechnicalSpecifications.md

 The Application is a login and cookie free application that does not store any personal data of the users.
 Moreover the application does not use any third-party services that would require the collection of personal data.
-As such The Application is not subject to the GDPR regulations.
+As such The Application adheres to the GDPR regulations.

 ---

-## Performance Optimization
+## Performance

+The application has to be performant and responsive to ensure a smooth users experience.
+As such we have the following pre-requisites:

+- The **search queries** should be kept under 1 seconds,
+- the **recomandation results** should be displayed under 1 seconds.

+To achieve this, we have implemented the different stategies as described below.

+### Optimisation

-To ensure a smooth and responsive user experience, the following performance optimization techniques have been applied:
+To ensure a smooth and responsive users experience, the following performance optimization techniques have been applied:

 - **Lazy Loading**: Resources such as images and scripts are loaded only when needed to reduce initial load time.
 - **Caching**: Frequently accessed data is cached on both the client and server sides to minimize database queries and improve response times.